zahidrahimoon/Zara-Therapy/README.md

 ## Introduction

 Welcome to the Zara Therapy Clinic website project!
-This README provides an overview of our development process and the features of our fully responsive website...
+This README provides an overview of our development process and the features of our fully responsive website.

 ## Objectives